So, your wedding’s coming up and you need to know how to find a “good wedding DJ near me” who can keep your guests dancing throughout the night?

 DJ as an addition to the band: if you’ve already booked live music, you can keep the dance floor pumping by having a DJ take the musical baton once your band has finished.
 Some bands will offer to provide this service themselves as well.

-We’ll talk more fully about pricing below.
+We’ll talk more about DJ quotes for a wedding below.

 One of the great things about opting for a DJ, or even a DJ and instrumental combination, is that the technical requirements are far simpler than those of a band.
 Many DJs will bring their complete set up with them, leaving little for you to worry about.